 In my case, the true tiny habit was to floss only one tooth each night.

 And step two?
 Hold it steady for a long time.
 It’s hard to think small to begin with; it’s even harder to stay small.
 My micro habit of flossing one tooth each night felt so ridiculously small, it hardly seemed worthwhile.
 After just one night, I was pretty keen to do more.
 But I know from past experience this wouldn’t end well for me.
 Enlarging my goals unrealistically fast just meant I would inevitably give up within a month or two.
 The key with a tiny habit is to stick to it long enough to feel bored with it for at least two weeks in a row.
 Then increase it, but only by about 10%.
 You only get credit for achieving the minimum, not going beyond it.

 Hopefully your new year’s resolutions include implementing a good oral health plan like me, but the tiny habits approach can be used for any of your major goals.
 By starting small, you can attain big results.

-If you would like some help getting started with some tiny habits for your oral health and wellbeing, contact us or drop into any of our practices for a friendly chat.
+If you would like some help getting started with some tiny habits for your oral health and wellbeing, contact our dental team at My Family Dental or drop into any of our practices for a friendly chat.